kant95270/groupomania-back/README.md

 if you want to change it, you have ton run 'npx prisma db push'

-to launch the 'npm run dev'
+you have ton run the 'npm run dev'